Fire safety on the Ledbury Estate

 Separately, a detailed structural survey by ARUP has been commissioned and is currently on site.

-Residents can be reassured that we are confident they are safe to remain in their homes.
+Residents can be reassured that we're confident they're safe to remain in their homes.

-In this section and following chapters you will find all the information we have available about the issue at the Ledbury estate, including all the letters that have been sent to residents and the current fire risk assessments for the Ledbury Estate.
-Any further updates we receive, such as the report from Arup, will be published on here as soon as they are available.
+In this section and following chapters, you'll find all the information we have available about the issue at the Ledbury estate, including all the letters sent to residents and the current fire risk assessments for the Ledbury Estate.
+Any further updates we receive, such as the report from Arup, will be published here as soon as they're available.